-But this time around as Dan and I were planning our two week road trip through Northern Norway we figured why not start off with a couple of days in Bodø?
+But this time around as I was planning two week road trip through Northern Norway I figured why not start off with a couple of days in Bodø?
 I didn’t know much about the city, but a few of my friends had talked about how cool it is so it seemed worth checking out.

-In fact since first writing this article I’ve now returned to Bodø four times, with plans to go back at least twice more this winter.
+In fact since first writing this article I’ve now returned to Bodø six times, with plans to go back at least once more this winter.
 You can read more about visiting Bodø in winter here.
 And if you’re wondering what to do in Bodø, read on!

 Bodø is the northern end of the train line